Advocate Aurora Health: 2000s

 In 2002, a five-story Aurora Women's Pavilion was opened at West Allis Memorial Hospital and Aurora St. Luke's Medical Center moved its Labor & Delivery services to that location.
 On October 27, 2003, the health care system opened a new 84-bed hospital in Oshkosh.
 In 2004, a 270-bed twelve-story tower opened at St. Luke Medical Center, which was built atop the existing parking structure.

 In March 2004, Aurora Health Care announced a new QuickCare service, the first of its kind in the Milwaukee area.
 The kiosks, known as Aurora QuickCare, are staffed by providers who handle basic, common medical issues for a flat rate.
 Aurora has opened 19 of these facilities including five in Walmart Supercenters.

 In 2006, after 22 years at the health care organization, G. Edwin Howe retired as president and chief executive officer.
 Nick Turkal, a family practice physician and president of Aurora's metro Milwaukee region, was chosen as Howe's replacement.
 Turkal had been employed by Aurora Health Care since 1987.

 In March 2001, Aurora announced plans to build a new hospital in the Pabst Farms development in the city of Oconomowoc.
 The Oconomowoc Common Council rezoned the property in June 2001, preventing the development.
 Aurora sued Oconomowoc because it believed that the rezoning was done illegally.
 In 2004, Aurora revealed plans to construct a hospital in the Pabst Farms development located in the Town of Summit a few hundred feet (around 100 meters) south of the proposed Oconomowoc site.
 In 2007, the Summit Town Board approved the new Aurora hospital, which was planned to have a capacity of 110 beds and to have been completed in March 2010.

-On July 31, 2007, Advanced Healthcare, an independent practice in southeastern Wisconsin, and Aurora Health Care announced that they would join "under a broad affiliation agreement."
+On July 31, 2007, Advanced Healthcare, an independent practice in southeastern Wisconsin, and Aurora Health Care announced that they would join "under a broad affiliation agreement".
 According to the agreement, the leadership of Advanced Healthcare would remain intact.
 In concert with the purchase announcement, Aurora and Advanced Healthcare constructed the new Aurora Medical Center Grafton in Grafton, Wisconsin, which opened in late 2010.
 Health care industry experts estimated the total cost of purchasing Advanced Healthcare and constructing the Grafton hospital at $250 million.

-2010s–2020s
+Advocate Aurora Health

-On December 4, 2017, Aurora Health Care and Advocate Health Care Network of Illinois announced a merger agreement.
+On December 4, 2017, Aurora Health Care and Advocate Health Care of Illinois announced a merger agreement.
 On April 2, 2018, the hospital networks merged creating Advocate Aurora Health.
 In 2020, Advocate Aurora Health sold two Downstate Illinois hospitals to the Carle healthcare system.

 In October 2021, AAH fired over 400 full- and part-time employees for not getting vaccinated against the COVID-19 virus.
 Advocate Aurora Health agreed in May 2022 to merge with Atrium Health, assuming the Advocate brand, but based at Atrium Health's headquarters in Charlotte, NC.